Antoine equation: Equation

 is the August equation, after the German physicist Ernst Ferdinand August (1795–1870).
 The August equation describes a linear relation between the logarithm of the pressure and the reciprocal temperature.
 This assumes a temperature-independent heat of vaporization.
 The Antoine equation allows an improved, but still inexact description of the change of the heat of vaporization with the temperature.

 The Antoine equation can also be transformed in a temperature-explicit form with simple algebraic manipulations:

 Validity range

 Usually, the Antoine equation cannot be used to describe the entire saturated vapour pressure curve from the triple point to the critical point, because it is not flexible enough.
 Therefore, multiple parameter sets for a single component are commonly used.
 A low-pressure parameter set is used to describe the vapour pressure curve up to the normal boiling point and the second set of parameters is used for the range from the normal boiling point to the critical point.

 Example parameters

 Example calculation

-The normal boiling point of ethanol is TB = 78.32 °C.
+The normal boiling point of ethanol is TB = 78.32 °C. At this temperature, the two sets of parameters above produce the following vapor pressures: